fdieulle/treebuilder/README.md

 import treebuilder as tb

 builder = tb.TreeBuilder()

 # Create 2 books in a bookstore
 builder.expand('/bookstore/book/title', ['Sapiens', 'Harry Potter'])

-# Set the lang to all books
+# Set the lang to all books as attribute
 builder.set('/bookstore/book/@lang', 'en')

-# Set the price to each book
+# Set the price for each book
 builder.nest('/bookstore/book/price', [39.95, 29.99])

 # Duplicate each book to make 2 copies
 builder.cross('/bookstore/book/copy_number', [1, 2])